McLaren MCL36: Initial design and development

-Livery
+Liveries

 The MCL36 featured more vibrant, fluorescent shades of papaya orange and blue.
 The change was inspired after the MCL35M's one-off Gulf livery, featuring similar shades, received a very positive fan reaction.
 McLaren introduced a special livery in collaboration with sponsor OKX for the Singapore and Japanese Grands Prix.
 The livery featured new cyberpunk-themed illustrations and replaced the blue highlights with neon pink.
 A second special livery was used for the Abu Dhabi Grand Prix in collaboration with Vuse.
 As with the livery for the previous year's race, the car featured the artwork of an emerging artist, which on this occasion was Lebanese artist Anna Tangles.

 Competition and development history

 Pre-season

 During the first three-day test at Circuit de Barcelona-Catalunya, many teams experienced porpoising on their cars (resonation of the car due to the ground effect, making the car rock rapidly) which posed a driveability and reliability issue.
 Uniquely, the MCL36 did not appear to exhibit any issues with porpoising, although Key said "We suffer from it a bit, but it's not a major concern or a major distraction for the drivers."
 The lack of porpoising was partly linked to the MCL36's edge wing (an aerodynamic component on the outer edge of the car's floor).
 The solution was copied by several other teams over the course of the season.
+During the test, the team was forced to fit the most aggressive cooling options to the car's brakes, which was not expected to be needed until the second round of testing in the more demanding Bahraini conditions.

 After the first round of testing, the car was generally expected to be competitive and enable McLaren to join a group of front-running teams.
 However, the second test at Bahrain International Circuit in higher temperatures exposed an issue with the MCL36's brakes, preventing the team from completing any long-run tests.
+As the team later put it, they "simply didn't have a cooling package big enough to cope" with the hotter conditions in Bahrain.
 Ricciardo tested positive to COVID-19 and was required to isolate, preventing him from completing any of his test program and leaving Norris to complete the test alone.
 The team said they had been unable to "do any optimization" to the car at the Bahrain test.